DimitriPalmer22/Relapse-Code-Documentation/Documentation/Enemies/Enemies.md

 1. First, the enemy behavior script needs to extend the `MonoBehaviour` class to be added to a game object.
 2. Next, the enemy behavior script needs to implement the `IEnemyBehavior` interface.
 As of right now, this interface has no methods.
 It is just a marker interface to show that the script is an enemy behavior script.
+3. From here, you
-3. *This step is optional*.
+4. *This step is optional*.
 If you want the enemy to be able to damage the player, you can implement the `IDamager` interface.
-This interface includes 1 property, ``
+This interface includes 1 property, `public GameObject GameObject { get; }`, which should be replaced with `public GameObject GameObject => gameObject;`.